 - Impact of Electric Vehicle deployment in The Netherlands .

 - Open-source model of the Balkans area, with some simulations involving high shares of renewables .

-- Comparison of clustering formulations
+- Comparison between model formulations and levels of clustering

 The Dispa-SET project is relatively recent, and a number of improvements will be brought to the project in a close future: